sedramerkhan/Tv-Shows/README.md

 with the ability to search through all the shows and retrieve all details for the chosen show with Dark Theme & Light Theme.
 I used modern android development tools:
-Retrofit 2, Dagger-Hilt, KSP (Compose Navigation Library) ,MVVM, LiveData, Coil.
+Retrofit 2, Dagger-Hilt, KSP (Compose Navigation Library) ,MVVM, Flow, Coil.

 ## Built with
 * Kotlin